Robert-van-Engelen/lua-to-lisp/README.md

 ## How to transpile Lua to Lisp

-The `lua2lisp` transpiler converts Lua to Lisp in two phases:
+The `lua2lisp` transpiler converts Lua to Lisp in two phases, a front-end and back-end:

 1. parse Lua code to build an abstract syntax tree using an [abstract grammar](#lua-abstract-grammar) of C++ classes.
 2. recursively invoke `transpile` member functions of the abstract syntax tree to generate Lisp.